TIBCOSoftware/js-docker/README.md

 This configuration has been certified using the PostgreSQL 9.4 database with JasperReports Server 6.3.0.

-Note, this sample is provided for informational purposes only.
-TIBCO Jaspersoft will not support any modifications to the sample.

 Basic knowledge of Docker and the underlying infrastructure is required.
 For more information about Docker see the
 [official documentation for Docker](https://docs.docker.com/).